qutech/QuMADA/docs/examples.rst

 	map_gates_to_instruments(station.components, script.gate_parameters)
 	map_triggers(station.components)

-Instead of the Generic_1D_Sweep we are now using the buffed version.
+Instead of the Generic_1D_Sweep we are now using the buffered version.
 It requires the buffer_settings as input argument as well as the trigger_type.
 The trigger type defines, how the measurement is started, it can be either "manual", meaning the script does not care about triggers and just starts the sweep once the script.run is executed, "software", which sends software triggers to all instruments or any callable, that starts a trigger signal.
 Be aware of the difference between the trigger_mode specified in the buffer settings and the trigger_type of the measurement script.